 - Wash and chop the dandelion leaves in half-inch pieces and discard tough ends.
 Pour lime juice into the chopped leaves and add the salt.

 - Massage the dandelion leaves with the lime juice and salt for up to three minutes or until the leaves are wilted.

 - Add the shredded celeriac, basil leaves and tangerine.
 Add the toasted pine nuts and mix everything together.

-This recipe makes four servings.
+This recipe makes 4 servings.

-(From Healthy Recipes for Your Nutritional Type by Dr. Joseph Mercola)
+(From "Healthy Recipes for Your Nutritional Type" by Dr. Joseph Mercola)

 Celery Fun Facts

 Celery was reportedly first used as a medicine during the 9th century in Europe.
 It wasn't until 1623 that this vegetable began to appear in culinary creations in France, but only for flavoring.
 After almost 200 years, colonists brought the vegetable to America, with earliest records dating to 1806.34

 Aromatic and crispy, celery is one of the most widely enjoyed veggies on the planet.
 This green garden offering is great in salads, stir fries, soups or enjoyed all by itself, and is also highly nutritious.